 “Leotard in shimmering blue two-way stretch Helenca worn if necessary over false latex muscles and a flying harness.
 Cape in fine wool – (various fabrics to be experimented with for flying) ‘S’ to be appliquéd in yellow on the back of cape & inserted in the front.
 Trunks to have higher leg-line than in the comic.
 Belt and buckle in yellow patent leather & plastic.
 Boots in softest glove leather with concealed fastening.”

-Helenca Smooth, Durable Nylon.
+Helenca.
 100% Nylon.
 Smooth, durable, and very strong.
-Intricately, woven sheer fabric.
-Excellent multipurpose material, ideal for various types of undergarments and lightweight apparel aswell.
+Intricately woven sheer fabric.
+Excellent multipurpose material, ideal for various types of undergarments and lightweight apparel also.
 Also known as Helenka, Helanca and Helanka.)

-A recent revelation is the discovery of small labels stitched into the lining of genuine costumes.
-Presumably an addition of the German manufacturer, these white nylon labels bear a makers logo, and crucially, identify the fabric as 100% Polyamid.
-Now referred to in the industry as Polyamide, the definition is applicable to the Superman costume, but hardly conclusive –
+Possibly an addition of the manufacturer, small white nylon labels in genuine costumes bearing a makers logo identify the fabric as 100% Polyamid.
+Now referred to in the industry as Polyamide, the definition is applicable to the Superman costume but is hardly conclusive –

 Polyamide (nylon) is a strong elastic synthetic fibre.
 It is made from petroleum products and was produced in the 1930s as an alternative to silk.
 Today, it is the second most used fabric in the United States.
 Polyamide, or nylon, is a definition of a range of synthetic polymers made through a special chemical process.
 It was invented by Wallace Carothers at DuPont in February 1935 and is still a widely used and popular synthetic fabric.